Wrelks-Quantum/wrelks.github.io/quantumalgos.md

     cover_size: sm
 show_edit_on_github: false
 comment: false
-description: Quantum Algorithms condensed down into a way that beginners can understand.
+description: Quantum computing algorithms condensed down into a way that beginners can understand.
 We make sure to keep the experience simple and straight to the point while combining interactive elements to inspire new learners.
-Please sit back and enjoy the content :)
+Please sit back and enjoy the content.
+Quantum computing and ai
 image: https://wrelks.com/images/bwlogo.png
 ---